Posts

 Bill Rowe’s supercharged 1964 Polara

 At Holley’s 2021 MoParty… Bill Rowe’s 1964 Dodge Polara 500 seemed like a nice restored classic… Until you see the supercharged 392 C.I.
-HEMI poking through the hood You see Bill tends to lean towards much earlier iron, like his stunning 1934 Plymouth that was parked nearby, also HEMI powered.
+HEMI poking through the hood Bill tends to lean towards much earlier iron, like his stunning 1934 Plymouth that was parked nearby, also HEMI powered.
 A group of Bill’s friends kept nagging him to build a 60’s or 70’s Muscle Car like a Charger or Challenger.
 But when Bill laid his eyes on this Polara, he knew he found his next build.
-He fell in love with the rounded fenders and unique front end that made it stand out in a sea of typical muscle cars.
-Under the long hood, Bill started out with a Gen-1 392 Chrysler HEMI, the bottom end was built to handle boost from the polished 8-71 BDS supercharger.
-It’s mounted on a Hot Heads intake manifold.
+Bill fell in love with the rounded fenders and unique front end that made it stand out in a sea of typical muscle cars.
+Under the long hood, Bill started out with a Gen-1 392 Chrysler HEMI, the bottom end was built to handle boost from the polished 8-71 BDS supercharger, it’s mounted by a Hot Heads intake manifold.
 The fuel is mixed by a pair of Quick Fuel carburetors topped off with a BDS air scoop.
-Backing up the HEMI is a heavy-duty 727 Torqueflite automatic transmission,while an 8 ¾ rear end
+Backing up the HEMI is a heavy-duty 727 Tor...

 Sox & Martin 68' Barracuda Super Stock